lfsanche/econ_letters/data/vars_description.md

-Here is the completed description of the variable names based on your request:

 - **title**: Title of the paper.
 - **idpaper**: Unique identifier for each paper.
 - **journal**: Journal where the paper was published.